-When a button is pressed briefly on the vehicle key, the control lamp flashes " Fig. 63 (arrow) once briefly, but if pressed for a long period of time, it will flash several times, for example, in the convenience opening.
+When a button on the vehicle key is pressed, the control lamp flashes " Fig. 63 (arrow) once briefly, but if the button is held down for a longer period the control lamp flashes several times, such as in convenience opening.

-If the vehicle key control lamp does not light up when the button is pressed, replace the key's battery >>> page 72.
+If the vehicle key control lamp does not light up when the button is pressed, replace the key's battery "" page 68.